-I. ABOUT THE WIRELESS CO SENSOR
+I. ABOUT THE WIRELESS CO2 SENSOR

-The Wireless Carbon Monoxide (CO) Sensor measures the amount of CO gas in the surrounding air.
-The sensor returns carbon monoxide level and temperature values to the iMonnit Online Sensor Monitoring and Notification System.
-The system stores both data points in the online system where the data can be reviewed and exported as a data sheet or graph.
-Notifications can be set up through the online system to alert the user when defined CO levels have been met or exceeded.
+The ALTA Wireless Carbon Dioxide (CO_2) Sensor measures the amount of CO_2 in the ambient air surrounding the element.
+It is programmed to take readings at a set interval to accurately calculate CO_2 levels, then send the time-stamped data to the iMonnit Online Sensor Monitoring and Notification System at user-specified time intervals (sensor heartbeat).
+The CO_2 data can be reviewed and exported as a data sheet or graph and notifications can be set up through the online system to alert the user when defined thresholds have been met or exceeded.

-ALTA WIRELESS CO SENSOR FEATURES
+ALTA WIRELESS CO2 SENSOR FEATURES

-- Wireless range of 1,200+ feet through 12+ walls \ - Frequency-Hopping Spread Spectrum (FHSS) - Interference immunity - Power management for longer battery life \\ - Encrypt-RF® Security (Diffie-Hellman Key Exchange + AES-128 CBC for sensor data messages) - Onboard data memory stores up to hundreds of readings per sensor: - 10-minute heartbeats = 22 days - 2-hour heartbeats = 266 days - Over-the-air updates (future proof) - Free iMonnit basic online wireless sensor monitoring and notification system to configure sensors, view data and set alerts via SMS text and email
+- Wireless range of 1,200+ feet through 12+ walls

+- Frequency-Hopping Spread Spectrum (FHSS)

+- · Interference immunity

+- · Power management for longer battery life

+- Encrypt-RF® Security (Diffie-Hellman Key Exchange + AES-128 CBC for sensor data messages)

+- Onboard data memory stores up to hundreds of readings per sensor:

+- 10-minute heartbeats = 22 days

+- 2-hour heartbeats = 266 days

+- Over-the-air updates (future proof)

+- Free iMonnit basic online wireless sensor monitoring and notification system to configure sensors, view data and set alerts via SMS text and email

-\Actual range may vary depending on environment.
+- Actual range may vary depending on environment.